atomvm/AtomVM/examples/elixir/stm32/README.md

 different frequencies, using one process per LED.

 # Building
+From the root of the AtomVM repo, build the whole repo with
+- `mkdir build && cd build`
+- `cmake ..`
-- Run `./build.sh`
+- `make -j4`
-- If you haven't done so, build PackBEAM (in the `tools` directory)
-- Use PackBEAM to pack all Beam module: `../../../tools/packbeam/build/PackBEAM blink-stm32.avm *.beam`

 # Flashing
 - Follow the STM32 README (`src/platforms/stm32`) to build and flash AtomVM
+- From the root of the repo, `cd build/examples/elixir/stm32`
-- Flash the packed AVM with `st-flash --reset write blink-stm32.avm 0x8080000`
+- Flash the packed AVM with `st-flash --reset write MultiBlink.avm 0x8080000`